When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 Conclusion

 Use official portals, match names and codes, and confirm port logic.
 Demand real factory proof.
+Verify VAT e-invoices 10 and check for red flags.
 Then move to samples and audits with confidence.

 Footnotes